-The Company maintains a website at www.churchdwight.com and on the "Investors-SEC Filings" page of the website makes available free of charge the Company's annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as soon as reasonably practicable after the Company electronically files these materials with, or furnishes them to, the Commission.
+The Company maintains a website at www.churchdwight.com and on the "Investors-Financial Information-SEC Filings" page of reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as soon as reasonably practicable after the Company electronically files these materials with, or furnishes them to, the Commission.
 Also available on the "Investors-Corporate Governance" page on the Company's website are the Company's Corporate Governance Guidelines, charters for the Audit, Compensation & Organization and Governance & Nominating Committees of the Board and the Company's Code of Conduct.
 Each of the foregoing is also available in print free of charge and may be obtained upon written request to: Church & Dwight Co., Inc., 500 Charles Ewing Boulevard, Ewing, New Jersey 08628, attention: Secretary.
-The information presented in the Company's website is not a part of this Annual Report and the reference to the Company's website is intended to be an inactive textual reference only.
+The information presented on the Company's website is not a part of this Annual Report and the reference to the Company's website is intended to be an inactive textual reference only.